Parbelaez/positive_frontend_pp5_v2024/README.md

 The code can be found in the axiosDefaults.js file, and the CurrentUserContext.jsx file.

-## Creating the About component

-To create the About component, you can follow the same steps as for the Home component.

 ## Creating the CreatePlace component

 As the porpuse of all projects is to practice, we have decided to use a different approach to create the CreatePlace component.
 In this case, a not so efficient one, but easier to understand for the students.